 I liked the story – the unfolding of it was also nice.
 The constant dose of romance makes the narrative juicy when it begins to get dry.
 The constant tension between the protagonists has been well presented.
 And the building up of their restrained yet passionate relationship is well done.

 Having said that I lost the plot in the end.
-I do not want to give away the punch of the story but there were many things throughout the story that contradicted that punch.
-I could not even get the logic in the end of why the whole thing was staged in the first place.
+I do not want to give away the punch of the story.
+But there were many things throughout the story that contradicted that punch.
+I could not even get the logic at the end of why the whole thing was staged in the first place.
 I have a feeling it got lost somewhere in editing.
-I did not get the motivation of anyone to engage in all those dangerous acts all over the world.
-Even in crucial scenes, there were gaps – like you know never why people use a car that was to explode, that was not theirs and who were rich enough to have enough of their own cars.
+And I did not get the motivation of anyone to engage in all those dangerous acts all over the world.
+Even in crucial scenes, there were gaps.
+Like you know never why people use a car that was to explode, that was not theirs and who were rich enough to have enough of their own cars.

 I had a problem with the narrative of the scenes.
 All the intimate scenes were too confusing, you could never figure out where the hand and head went and how.
 Dialogues were confusing.
 At times I had to go back to see which of the 2or 3 characters were speaking and sometimes it made sense and sometimes it did not.
 There were lengthy descriptions of the foods like Kahwa, Gulab Jamun, and Biryani, which broke the flow of the story.
 At least for those of us, who know what they are.
 Similarly, the descriptions and of the places and technologies went too long.
 I think some good editing could have pruned a lot of it.
 And brought a steady flow and brevity to the book.

 Overall I did enjoy the book Kingdom Come.
 But would have been happier if I could get the end well.

 You may buy this book – Kingdom Come: Could He risk his mission for her love by Aarti V Raman at Amazon.